shreyaskeerthi/RAG-jobber/README.md

 - Testing and validating stronger models such `e5-mistral-7b`,  `e5-large`, and `e5-xl`
 - Integrating scraper and csv generator into the pipeline
-- Attempting to take it to a point of using it as a way to query the
+- Attempting to take it to a point of using it as a way to query the corpus

 ---